A theory of generalized Lam\'e curves: Abstract

 The central technical achievement of this work is the structural analysis of the GLC as an algebraic family over the pole configuration space $\mathbf{p}$.
-We control this global geometry via the shifted addition map
+We control this global geometry via the addition map

-establishing a generically finite, universal degree formula.
+yielding a generically finite, universal degree formula.
 Remarkably, the geometry of boundary degenerations under pole collisions perfectly mirrors the tensor algebra of $\mathfrak{sl}_2(\mathbb{C})$-modules within the BGG category $\mathcal{O}$.
-We explicitly obtain the special fibers of this family by fixing a generic image $c$ and the degree of the addition map during specialization.
-Furthermore, we demonstrate that these pointwise limits naturally lie within GLC components of lower weights, and that these boundary components enhance to form the global flatness of the GLC over both the configuration and weight spaces.
+We explicitly obtain the special fibers of this family by fixing a generic image $c$ and the degree of the addition map during specialization—a construction we formalize as the degeneration theorem.
+Furthermore, we show that these pointwise limits lie within GLC components of lower weights, and that these boundary components enhance to establish the global flatness of the GLC over both the pole configuration and weight spaces.

-To study the isomonodromy locus, we generalize pre-modular forms \cite{Lin_Wang_2017} to a framework of twisted isomonodromic deformations, accounting for the non-trivial analytic continuations and boundary $h$-shifts induced by general weights.
-We construct $(\mathbf{n}, \mathbf{p})$-deformed pre-modular forms parameterized by pseudo-monodromy data $(t,s)$, whose vanishing governs these deformations and factorizes along boundary strata.
-Iterating these deformations through the boundary allows any arbitrary configuration to be continuously deformed down to the classical Lam\'e equation.
+To study the monodromy of the GLE, we develop a framework of twisted isomonodromic deformations, where the ``twist'' accounts for the monodromy representation being defined only up to an explicit scalar.
+Generalizing the theory of pre-modular forms \cite{Lin_Wang_2017}, we construct $(\mathbf{n}, \mathbf{p})$-deformed pre-modular forms parameterized by this twisted monodromy data $(t,s)$.
+Their vanishing solves the monodromy problem, and they factorize along boundary strata via the degeneration theorem.
+Iterating these deformations through the boundary allows any arbitrary configuration to be continuously deformed to the classical Lam\'e equation.

-Finally, applying our continuous deformation framework to symmetric elliptic equilibrium systems yields an asymptotic rational microscopic limit, extracting the exact intersection multiplicities of local root clusters.
-This structural rigidity completely proves the Treibich conjecture \cite{Treibich_2025} stated for $r=2$ extra symmetric pairs, as well as its generalizations for $r \leq 4$ Furthermore, we establish a general conjectured formula enumerating symmetric finite-gap KdV potentials for all $r$.
+Finally, we apply the asymptotic scaling technique, originally developed for the study of the addition map, to general symmetric elliptic equilibrium systems.
+This yields a rational limit that extracts the intersection multiplicities of local root clusters, and this structural rigidity completely solves the Treibich conjecture \cite{Treibich_2025} for $r=2$ symmetric pairs, including generalizations up to $r \leq 4$.
+Furthermore, we conjecture a general formula enumerating symmetric finite-gap KdV potentials for all $r$.